ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+Dagger CI in code not YAML
+Qucs-S for SPICE, free circuit simulator GUI

 TODO: is an IoT cloud data store like ThingSpeak used commercially?

 TODO: investigate Renode for embedded testing